 All the movable and immovable assets should be in your Will.
 This includes real estate, fixed deposits, securities, bonds, proceedings of insurance policies, etc. One can choose to include retirement benefits, collection, precious metals, brand names, etc. In some cases, obligations and liabilities are also passed on.

-Steps On Making A Will
+Steps On Making It

 The first step of making a Will is writing out the declaration.
 One must specify that they are forming this Will of their own will and are not under any influence.
 You must also write down your name, age, address.